jacobmh98/Adaptive-Sonar-Route-Planning/README.md

 - Use the plot toolbar to zoom, move, or save the plot.

 ### 9. Save Data (Optional)
 - Click the **"Save Data"** button to save the generated plot as a Pickle file.
+- Only the region and the decomposed sub-polygons of the plot that is currently being shown is saved.
 - Enter a filename for the saved object.
 You can reload this file later.

 ### 10. Redo Options
 #### Redo Decomposition
-- Go back to the region plot and repeat from Step 3.
+- Select a decomposition algorithm and repeat from Step 3.

 #### Redo Path Generation
 - Navigate to the plot showing the decomposed sub-polygons and repeat from Step 5.